stevelr/age-op/README.md

 # Simple CLI encryption without the footguns

-This `age-op` bash script combines the awesome [age](https://github.com/FiloSottile/age) cli for encryption and decryption, with 1password for secure key storage.
+This [`age-op`](./age-op) bash script combines the awesome [age](https://github.com/FiloSottile/age) cli for encryption and decryption, with 1password for secure key storage.
-It can also create age-compatible ed25519 keys and store them in 1password vault.
+It can also create age-compatible ed25519 keys and store them in a 1password vault.
 Through the magic of 1password-host integration, it works with the various conveniences for unlocking the vault: biometrics, touch-id, apple watch (macos), yubi key, etc.

-The optional scripts in [op-connect](./op-connect) make it easier to use `age-op` on remote server (over ssh) that may not have a 1Password app installed.
+The optional scripts in [op-connect](./op-connect) make it easier to use `age-op` on remote servers (over ssh) that may not have a 1Password app installed.

 Works in streaming modes (encrypting/decrypting from stdin or to stdout).